pktmasseta/pktmasseta.github.io/_brothers/nineteens.md

     nickname: Fazzlerazzle
     blurb: >
       Vahid is the most talkative, social brother of the 19s.
 Which is kind of surprising when you think about it since he grew up in North Dakota!
 Yes, people actually live there.
 When he's not lighting up a room with his gregarious personality -- or pulling a triple all-nighter to finish his 8 psets -- you can find him on the field playing a spontaneous game of sportsball.
 He may seem a bit intense when you first meet him, but deep down he's truly a very sweet, talented, humble guy.
 Probably because he's actually from Canada (no, like he's actually Canadian, pls don't tell the cops).
 Anyway, talk to Vahid!
 He loves talking.
-  - initials: ASV
-    name: Abhinav Venigalla
-    activities: Frisbee, TechX, Uniting Divided Nations
-    major: Course 6-2 - Computer Science and Electrical Engineering, Course 8 - Physics
-    hometown: Lakeland, FL
-    quote: Always bear in mind that your own resolution to succeed is more important than any other.
-    nickname: Abhi Lincoln
-    blurb: >
-      The story of Abhinav Lincoln (b.
-1997, Abhinav Venigalla by birth) is, put shortly, the story of success, of dedication, of making one's way up in the land of dreams and opportunity.
-Lincoln hails from a log cabin in the quiet suburbs of Lakeland, FL, where, even as a young boy, he showed immense academic and social prowess, blossoming in his environs and being a natural leader, in school and elsewhere.
-He first rose to international prominence in middle school, where his nearly-unparalleled SAT scores and uncanny ability to solve quadratic equations garnered the attention of local and global news media.
-In school, Lincoln made various contribution to the field of mathematics, even creating an algorithm to find the determinant of a four-by-four matrix.
-Galvanized by success, Lincoln was driven to move to Andover, MA, where he enrolled in the prestigious Phillips Academy, honing his intellectual and interpersonal abilities in the hopes of turning himself into the ultimate polymath -- the true paragon of the modern-day Renaissance Man.
-      Upon his graduation from Phillips, Lincoln matriculated at MIT and joined Phi Kappa Theta.
-During his early days at PKT, it was immediately clear that he was different -- a man as well-at-ease building a speaker as he was at being a public speaker.
-His unique, prodigious, and eclectic set of talents, coupled with his perfect moral compass, innate ability to unite various disjoint parties and effortless charisma, made him a natural leader within the fraternity.
-Lincoln, true to his name, rode a wave of popularity all the way to the presidency of the pledge class of 2019, uniting and providing vision and leadership for the rest of us mere mortals.
-Abhi, as he insisted on being known (finding even Mr. President too lofty a title for his humble demeanor), was a kind, insightful, and benevolent leader, and always took his utmost care and precision in matters relating to PKT, making countless sacrifices to serve as a true cornerstone of our organization and perhaps being one of the greatest brothers PKT has ever known.
-      Lincoln, in addition to serving his fellow brothers and the MIT communtiy as a whole, also enjoys electrical engineering and computer science, working with TechX to organize one of the nation's largest and most prominent hackathons.
-In his (admittedly meagre) spare time, he can be found participating in sports, playing music, socializing with his fellow countrymen, and dreaming up ways to better lead a world that so desperately needs him.
   - initials: FAS
     name: Fernando Sanchez
     activities: Memorizing facts, MIT Pistol Team, Gettin' swole, Being watered, Topiary